-Slo-pitch for Autism is a business run through B&R Promotions.
-Our goals are to raise Autism awareness by spending some time at each tournament talking about Autism to the participants, to raise understanding by educating people on the facts of Autism and to hopefully help people with Autism gain acceptance.
+Slo-pitch for Autism is a series of tournaments run through Awareness Athletics Inc. Our goals are to raise Autism awareness by spending some time at each tournament talking about Autism to the participants, to raise understanding by educating people on the facts of Autism and to hopefully help people with Autism gain acceptance.

 As a business we also believe that by growing the business, as any business would, the better we do, the more we can donate.
 It is our belief that our people should be paid fairly and we will spend on advertising and promotion.